CanonicalLtd/maas-docs/en/contributing-writing.md

 > ⓘ If KVM-backed nodes are used, ensure that the 'maas' user on the rack controller can connect to the KVM host using a passphraseless private SSH key.

-!!!
-Warning:
-    Data will be lost unless you do the right thing.
+> ⚠ Data will be lost unless you do the right thing.

 !!!
 Positive "High score":
     A positive note that should include a title.